Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 The funnel typically includes stages such as awareness, consideration, and decision, and is used to guide marketing strategies and tactics to move customers through the funnel and ultimately convert them into paying customers.

-23. What is search engine ranking?
+23. What is Search Engine Ranking?

 Search engine ranking refers to the position of a website or page in the organic search engine results for a particular keyword or query.